Nenkai/NenTools.ImGui/README.md

 ```

 > [!WARNING]
-> The user may choose to not load ImGui based on the framework settings.
-If you are running logic that needs to run depending on the overlay, ensure to check that `ImGuiSupport.IsOverlayLoaded` is `true`.
+> The user may choose to not load ImGui.
+If you are running logic that needs to run depending on the overlay, ensure to check that `ImGuiShell.IsOverlayLoaded` is `true`.

 That's all you should needed to render something on screen.